babel/babel/README.md

 - [`babel-types`](/packages/babel-types) is used to validate, build and change AST nodes.
 - [`babel-polyfill`](/packages/babel-polyfill) is [literally a wrapper](https://github.com/babel/babel/blob/master/packages/babel-polyfill/src/index.js) around [`core-js`](https://github.com/zloirock/core-js) and [regenerator-runtime](https://github.com/facebook/regenerator/tree/master/packages/regenerator-runtime).
 Check out the [docs](https://babeljs.io/docs/usage/polyfill/).
 - [`babel-runtime`](/packages/babel-runtime) is similar to the polyfill except that it doesn't modify the global scope and is to be used with [`babel-plugin-transform-runtime`](/packages/babel-plugin-transform-runtime) (usually in library/plugin code).
 Check out the [docs](https://babeljs.io/docs/plugins/transform-runtime/).
-- [`babel-register`](/packages/babel-register) is a way to automatically compile files with babel on the fly by binding to NodeJS's `require`.
+- [`babel-register`](/packages/babel-register) is a way to automatically compile files with Babel on the fly by binding to Node.js `require`.
 Check out the [docs](http://babeljs.io/docs/usage/require/).
-- [`babel-template`](/packages/babel-template) is a helper function to create AST nodes by passing a string representing the code instead of tediously building them using `babel-types`.
+- [`babel-template`](/packages/babel-template) is a helper function that allows constructing AST nodes from a string presentation of the code; this eliminates the tedium of using `babel-types` for building AST nodes.
-- [`babel-helpers`](/packages/babel-helpers) is a set of pre-made `babel-template` functions that are used in some babel plugins.
+- [`babel-helpers`](/packages/babel-helpers) is a set of pre-made `babel-template` functions that are used in some Babel plugins.
 - [`babel-code-frame`](/packages/babel-code-frame) is a standalone package used to generate errors that print the source code and point to error locations.

 ### [Presets](http://babeljs.io/docs/plugins/#presets)